 You don’t actually qualify for Chapter 7

 It’s possible for you do not have enough income to pay your debt but too much monthly income to file for bankruptcy.
 Bankruptcy eliminates some of your debt so that you can better afford to pay your remaining debts as well as your monthly expenses.
 If you have leftover disposable income, you’re disqualified from filing bankruptcy under Chapter 7.
 You may still file bankruptcy under Chapter 13.
 However, you just need to pay the bankruptcy court your extra income for 36 months.

 You usually have to pay attorney fees upfront with a Chapter 7 filing since they count as dischargeable debt.
 If you file under Chapter 13, you could arrange to pay only a portion of your bankruptcy attorneys’ fees.
 Then, include the rest of it in your payment plan.

 Chapter 7 bankruptcy cases are shorter, so debt relief is quicker.
 However, taking this route may not be the easiest option for you.
 Frequently, the monthly payments in Chapter 13 cases are smaller because the general payments are also cheaper.
 For instance, if your car loan debt is higher than what the vehicle is actually worth, you have to pay the full debt amount in Chapter 7.
-On the other hand, you just pay the value of the car in Chapter 13.
+On the other hand, you just pay the value of the car.

 You want a “super discharge”